 Howard Xiao

-I am also an undergraduate researcher in the Toronto Computational Imaging Group (TCIG) under Prof. Kyros Kutulakos and Prof. David Lindell.
-I'm currently doing research in single-photon 3D imaging, building on TCIG's prior work of passive ultra-wideband single-photon imaging.
+Previously, I was an undergraduate researcher in Toronto Computational Imaging Group (TCIG), working with Prof. Kyros Kutulakos and Prof. David Lindell.
+I worked in passive single-photon 3D imaging.

 September 2023